Q1. How do teachers assess the progress of their pupils in science and maths?

 Why this is important

-The Department for Education (DfE) has stated: “Assessment levels have now been removed and will not be replaced.
-Schools have the freedom to develop their own means of assessing pupils’ progress towards end of key stage expectation.”37 However, the DfE added that “schools will be expected to demonstrate (with evidence) their assessment of pupils’ progress, to keep parents informed, to enable governors to make judgements about the school’s effectiveness, and to inform Ofsted inspections”.38
+The Department for Education (DfE) removed assessment levels in 2014, giving schools the freedom to develop their own means of assessing pupils’ progress.37 Your school will be expected to demonstrate (with evidence) how it assesses pupils’ progress.
+These assessments are used to keep parents informed, to enable governors to make judgements about the school’s effectiveness, and to inform Ofsted inspections”.38

 - gives reliable information to parents about how their child, and their child’s school, is performing